turingschool/front-end-curriculum/lessons/module-4/knex-postgres.md

 };
 ```

 _Note: In some examples online, you are likely to see a second argument of `Promise` passed in.
-Before the latest version of Knex (0.18.0), Knex utilized the bluebird promise library for promise functionality instead of native promises.
+Before the 0.18.0 version of Knex, Knex utilized the bluebird promise library for promise functionality instead of native promises.
 As of the newest version, Knex no longer supports versions of Node.js that are older than 8_

 ### Running Your Migrations